5 Medicare Myths Set StraightPosted by Medicare Made Clear

 Medicare is generally for people who are older or disabled.
 Medicaid is for people with limited income and resources.
 Medicare is governed by the federal government.
 Medicaid programs are governed by the states.
 The federal government sets qualifying income and resource levels, but each state decides what counts when calculating this for an individual.

 People who qualify for both Medicare and Medicaid are said to be “dual eligible.”
-If you qualify and enroll in both programs, then sometimes the two can work together to cover most of your health care costs.
-For information about dual eligible programs, you can call Social Security at 1-800-772-1213, TTY 1-800-325-0778, 7 a.m. to 7 p.m. local time, Monday through Friday.
+If you qualify and enroll in both programs, then the two may work together to cover most of your health care costs.
+Get more information about being dual eligible.